Table of Contents

 What causes varicose veins?

 Veins return blood back to the heart so that it can be recirculated to the rest of your body.
-There are valves in your veins that open to allow the blood to flow towards the heart.
+There are valves in your veins that open to allow the blood to flow toward the heart.
 In some people, the valves may stop working correctly, allowing blood to flow back down into the veins.
 (This often happens because the valves have stretched over the years.)
 Blood then pools in the veins, causing them to swell even more.
 The veins in your legs are especially vulnerable because those veins have to work against gravity to get the blood back to your heart.
 This is why most varicose veins are found in the legs.

 - Genetics: Varicose veins tend to run in families.